sanger-archive/lims-core/showoff/core-2012-06-11/core/01_slide.md

 Better, all the code is inside one block and the `lambda` is saying 'I am a future statement'.

 Note the `call` at the end.
-!SLIDE small

-# Different type of stores

-* show lambda tip

-* example of use of a logger-session

-** Project structure
-** How persistence work

-with Persistor and Sequel::Persistor (even with subgeneration)

-# concept of actions

-# why sequel # why virtus
-* hel
-	+ 1
-	+ 2
-* lo